a-korzhov/android-firebase-app/README.md

 # CloudApp

-Android Application with Sign Up/Sign In and CRUD
+Android Application with Sign Up/Sign In and CRUD using Firebase